 3.2.
 Enter Package Information

-Add additional services (package extras) if you want but, they are not necessary at this stage.
-You can skip them if you want.
+Add additional services (package extras) if you want, but, they are not necessary at this stage.
+You can skip them if you wish.

 GOOD TO KNOW